Assembly Bill 890

 • Is certified as a NP by the California Board of Registered Nursing.

-• Holds a National Certification in a recognized population focus, consistent with 16 CCR 1481, by a national certifying body accredited by the National Commission for Certifying Agencies or the American Board of Nursing Specialties and recognized by the Board.
+• Holds a National Certification by a national certifying body accredited by the National Commission for Certifying Agencies or the American Board of Nursing Specialties and recognized by the Board.

 • Has completed a transition to practice within the category of the National Certification in California of a minimum of three full-time equivalent years of practice or 4600 hours within 5 years of the date of your application.